BosQuar/mega-empires-tracker/README.md

-# Fullstack starter kit

-A starterkit with a multitude of functionality already setup.
+# Mega empire tracker

+A mega/wester/eastern empire tracker.
+Currently a work in progress, but goal is to have a tracker that speeds up the process when i.e. buying civilization advances and view turn history for fun.

 Repo is powered by:

 - Sveltekit
 - Tailwind
 - Prettier/eslint
-- i18n with paraglidejs
 - mode toggle(dark/light)
 - Shadcn-svelte for components and theme(customisable)
 - Prisma